sophos/Sophos-Central-SIEM-Integration/README.md

 ### Installation ###

 Download and extract from the following link: https://github.com/sophos/Sophos-Central-SIEM-Integration/archive/master.zip The script requires Python 2.7.9+ to run.
-Its not supported on Python 3.x.

 ### Configuration ###